telerik/document-processing-docs/libraries/radspreadstreamprocessing/import.md

 ## Specifics

 The library reads dynamically the document content.
-To achieve this, each of the classes responsible for importing the elements of the document implement **IDisposable** and keeps the corresponding content and settings into the memory until it is disposed.
+To achieve this, the IWorksheetImporter and IWorkbookImporter  classes responsible for importing the elements of the document implement **IDisposable** and keep the corresponding content and settings into the memory until it is disposed.

 ## Read File Data